Separable Drawings: Extendability and Crossing-Free Hamiltonian Cycles: Introduction

-Very recently, both conjectures have been verified for the large class of g-convex\footnote{ G-convex drawings are just called convex drawings in~\cite{amrs-2021-cdcgtg,bfmos-2024-phccd}.
-However, we prefer the term generalized convex or g-convex to avoid confusion, since the term convex drawing classically refers to a straight-line drawing with vertices in convex position.} (short for generalized convex) drawings~\cite{bfmos-2024-phccd}, where the authors also coined the term \emph{plane Hamiltonian connected} for drawings fulfilling \Cref{conj:paths}.
+Very recently, both conjectures have also been verified restricted to the large class of g-convex\footnote{ G-convex drawings are just called convex drawings in~\cite{amrs-2022-cdcgtmg,bfmos-2025-phccd}.
+However, we prefer the term g-convex (short for generalized convex) to avoid confusion, since the term convex drawing classically refers to a straight-line drawing with vertices in convex position.} drawings~\cite{bfmos-2025-phccd}; see below for its definition.
+In their paper, the authors further coined the term \emph{plane Hamiltonian connected} for drawings fulfilling the property of \Cref{conj:paths}.
+Moreover, they showed a relevantly stronger result for the class of g-convex drawings of~$K_n$, namely, that every spanning star in such a drawing is \emph{compatible} with some crossing-free Hamiltionian cycle.
+Compatibility of two crossing-free subdrawings means that also their union is crossing-free, a concept that has been studied for example with regard to matchings~\cite{abdghhkmrssuw-2009-cgm,abls-2015-bcm,ist-2013-dcgm,prss-2020-aggm-gd} and spanning trees~\cite{akmeopmvw-2023-cstsdkn-gd,ghht-2014-cst}.
+The authors of the before-mentioned work~\cite{bfmos-2025-phccd} additionally certified with some examples that the compatibility of spanning stars with crossing-free Hamiltionian cycles does not hold anymore for general simple drawings of~$K_n$.
+However, they conjectured the following, which combines plane Hamiltonicity with results on maximal plane subdrawings~\cite{gpt-2021-psctd,r-2015-etctg}.

+\begin{myhope}[\cite{bfmos-2025-phccd}] Every simple drawing of $K_n$ with $n \geq 3$ vertices contains a crossing-free subdrawing with at least $2n-3$ edges that in turn contains a Hamiltonian cycle. \end{myhope}

 A simple drawing $\mathcal{D}$ of $K_n$ is called \emph{g-convex} if every \emph{triangle} in $\mathcal{D}$ has a \emph{convex side}.
 A~\emph{triangle} in $\mathcal{D}$ is the simple closed curve formed by an induced subdrawing on three vertices in~$\mathcal{D}$.
 Every triangle splits the plane (or sphere) into two connected components, their closures are the \emph{sides} of the triangle.
 A side $S$ of a triangle is called \emph{convex} if the subdrawing of $\mathcal{D}$ that is induced by all vertices in $S$ is completely contained in $S$ (that is, no edge between two such vertices crosses the triangle).
+Note that both sides of a triangle in a g-convex drawing can be convex.

-G-convex drawings have been introduced by Arroyo, McQuillan, Richter, and Salazar~\cite{amrs-2021-cdcgtg} as the largest class of a hierarchy of classes of simple drawings of $K_n$, all of which are combinatorial generalizations of straight-line drawings.
-Hence the results of~\cite{bfmos-2024-phccd} on plane Hamiltonicity are quite strong.
+G-convex drawings have been introduced by Arroyo, McQuillan, Richter, and Salazar~\cite{amrs-2022-cdcgtmg} as the largest class of a hierarchy of drawing classes that bridges the gap between straight-line drawings and simple drawings of~$K_n$ by successively relaxing combinatorial properties.
+Hence the results on plane Hamiltonicity in g-convex drawings~\cite{bfmos-2025-phccd} are quite strong.